Santa Marta montane forests: Flora

 There are warm, wet forests on the north of the massif and part of the west, isolated from similar forests elsewhere.

-These tropical rain forests at altitudes up to 900. m have trees that may reach 35 m in height depending on rainfall.
+These tropical rain forests at elevations up to 900. m have trees that may reach 35 m in height depending on rainfall.

 The understory contains tree ferns and grasses with large leaves.

 There are some endemic species, but relatively low diversity compared to other neotropical ecoregions.

 These forests are considered to be a Pleistocene refuge.

 There are few species in common with the cloud forests higher up, but there are similarities to wet forests elsewhere in Colombia, in Panama and Venezuela, and at a family level to forests in the Amazon.

 On the drier western side forests at elevations from 800. to 1000. m above sea level have large trees including Poulsenia armata, red ucuuba (Virola sebifera), Pterygota colombiana, muskwood (Guarea guidonia), Panama rubber tree (Castilla elastica), Ficus macrosyce, avocado (Persea americana) and Andean royal palm (Dictyocaryum lamarckianum).

 Above 900. m the trees and palms are smaller, and include Zygia longifolia, forest acai (Euterpe precatoria), Súrtuba (Geonoma interrupta) and spiny treefern (Cyathea pungens).

 The forests include vascular epiphytes such as Vriesea elata and droophead tufted airplant (Guzmania lingulata), understory plants with large leaves such as Rattlesnake Plant (Calathea insignis) and dumb cane (Dieffenbachia longispatha), and mosses and liverworts such as Octoblepharum albidum and Leucomium strumosum.